eirkostop/Python/README.md

 *****
 ```
 ### Pyramid
 Create a program which asks the user for the number of floors and prints a symmetrical pyramid f * of equal floors.
-For examples for floors = 4 it prints:
+For example for `floors = 4` it prints:
 ```
    *
   ***